sct/overseerr/docs/support/faq.md

 ## Requests

-### Why does a request still say unavailable?

-**A:** Availability is based off whether or not it is in Plex only.
-Currently, there is no state sync with Sonarr and Radarr.

 ### I approved a requested movie and radarr didn't search for it!

 **A:** Check your minimum availability in radarr.
 If an added item does not meet the minimum availability, no search will be performed.
+Also verify that radarr did not search for it by checking the radarr logs.
+Lastly, verify the item was not already being monitored by radarr.
+Currently there is no state sync with radarr.

 ### Help!
 My request still shows unavailable even though it's in Plex!?!